backdrop-contrib/schema_metatag/README.md

 # Schema.org Metatag

+IMPORTANT: This module will not work properly until [issue 110 in Metatag](https://github.com/backdrop-contrib/metatag/issues/110) is fixed.
+You may want to manually apply the patch in that issue, then test this module.

 This project extends Backdrop's Metatag module to display structured data as JSON-LD in the head of web pages.
 Either hard-code properties or identify patterns using token replacements.
 Using the override system in Metatag module